gprossliner/cobj/README.md

 ## Descriptors
 Descriptors are a way for cobj to identity a class or interface.
-Normally you don't need to use them directly in your code, but they play an important role how coby works.
+Normally you don't need to use them directly in your code, but they play an important role how cobj works.
-If you are interested, please check out the [CobyPattern](CobyPattern.md) document.
+If you are interested, please check out the [CobjPattern](CobjPattern.md) document.
 Each descriptor is generated as global variable.
 Because they are const, they are normally compiled into program memory.
 So they use no ram.